federicaciuffo/aws-application-networking-k8s/docs/guides/deploy.md

    kubectl apply -f https://raw.githubusercontent.com/aws/aws-application-networking-k8s/main/examples/gatewayclass.yaml
    ```

-1. You are all set!
-Check our [Getting Started Guide](getstarted.md) to try setting up service-to-service communication.

 ## Advanced configurations

 The section below covers advanced configuration techniques for installing and using the AWS Gateway API Controller.
 This includes things such as running the controller on a self-hosted cluster on AWS or using an IPv6 EKS cluster.